boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 When importing from another box, the compiler prevents:
 * the import of an `internal module` from the box, and
-* the `internal import` of a detectable module from the box.
+* the `import internal ...` of a detectable module from the box.

 Such imports are flagged as an error, even if module implementations and `internal signature`s are part of the box.
 This is helpful, when developing different boxes at the same time.
 The detectability between boxes is the same during development and after deployment.

-Since `internal imports` from other boxes are not allowed, there is no need to deliver the module's implementation file `module.blc` with the box `library`.
+Since `import internal ...` from other boxes are not allowed, there is no need to deliver the module's implementation file `module.blc` with the box `library`.
-Since imports of `internal modules` of a box are also forbidden, there is also no need to deliver `internal signature`s.
+Since imports of `internal module`s of a box are also forbidden, there is also no need to deliver `internal signature`s.

 This brings us to the last question: How are Blech files organized on the file system?